ajberk/SurpriseBNB/README.md

 ### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to create listings using simple text forms in Rails views.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+User should be able to comment on listings The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]